hsluytergaethje/speaker_identification/README.md

 ### Pipeline
 The pipeline has four different modes:
 1. __annotate__: Input is raw text, prepocessing is applied, STW units are predicted and speaker are identified on the basis of the predicted STW units.
-2. __speaker annotate__: Input is annotated text (examples in ´corpus/annotated/´), the speaker identificatino is performed on the basis of gold STW annotations.
+2. __speaker annotate__: Input is annotated text (examples in `corpus/annotated/`), the speaker identificatino is performed on the basis of gold STW annotations.
 3. __evaluate__: Input is annotated text.
 Speakers are identified on the basis of predicted STW units.
 The annotation of STW units and speakers is evaluated.
 The evaluation is printed to the console.
 4. __evaluate gold__: Input is annotated text.
 Speakers are identified on the basis of gold STW units.
 The speaker annotations are evaluated.
 The evaluation is printed to the console.

 In all modes, the annotations are written to a tsv-file.
 The default mode is __annotate__.
 For the options __speaker annotate__ and __evaluate gold__ no preprocessing is performed, therefore the additional tools do not need to be installed.

-To be able to use all available modes, the packages indicated in the file ´requirements_preprocessing.txt´ need to be installed and the paths in the config file need to be changed to absolute paths.
-If speakers should only be identified for already annotated files, it is enough to install the packages indicated in the file ´requirements_annotated.txt´.
+To be able to use all available modes, the packages indicated in the file `requirements_preprocessing.txt` need to be installed and the paths in the config file need to be changed to absolute paths.
+If speakers should only be identified for already annotated files, it is enough to install the packages indicated in the file `requirements_annotated.txt`.

-In the config file in ´pipeline/´, the sieves that should be applied can be selected, parameters for the STW recognition tool can be set and the paths to the additional tools, the resources files and the binary classifiers can be set.
+In the config file in `pipeline/`, the sieves that should be applied can be selected, parameters for the STW recognition tool can be set and the paths to the additional tools, the resources files and the binary classifiers can be set.

 ### Example usages: